Flea Exterminator Cost: 2026 Pricing Guide

 Severe $350 – $500 Heavy infestation throughout home and yard

 Severe infestations often require a combination of indoor treatment, outdoor treatment, and three or more follow-up visits.
 Acting quickly when you first notice fleas on your pets prevents the problem from escalating.
+For a step-by-step removal plan, see our guide on how to get rid of fleas.

 Indoor vs. Outdoor Flea Treatment